caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 1. What it is:

-    - User interviews are a UX research method that provides insight into what users think about product or process.
+    - Qualitative research methods that provides insight into what users think about product or process.
 They help identify what users perceive as important on the site or what users think would make for an improved product.

-    - They are a quick and easy way to collect user data.
-They are often used in lean and agile environments.

-2. When it is used:
+2. When they are done:

     - At any point in the design process (to help inform user personas, journey maps, and ideas for site features or workflow).